 I came to Mill Hill via Saracens and have a joint role that works with the School and the Club.
 My aim is to develop rugby in the School from the bottom up and to support those players who join at Sixth Form as part of the Saracens Partnership.

-First and foremost, we want boys to immerse themselves in everything Mill Hill has to offer,adding value to themselves and the School.
+First and foremost, we want boys to immerse themselves in everything Mill Hill has to offer, adding value to themselves and the School.

-their talents and see how far they can go.
+Mill Hill runs 147 clubs and societies so there really is something for everyone.
+On the rugby pitch, our aim is to maximise their talents and see how far they can go.
 For some of them, it will be county rugby, or playing for the Old Millhillians Rugby Club.
-For
+For some it might mean going to a super league university or gaining a professional contract, as two boys have done this year.

 WHAT DO BURSARIES MEAN TO YOU?

-and had a talent for.
+The bursary system enabled me to do something that I discovered I loved doing and had a talent for.
 If it wasn’t for the bursary system, I would have left school at 16 to work in a local factory.
-I was lucky that at the
+I was lucky that at the time I went to university, the game turned professional so I was able to play rugby as a career and now teach.

-WHAT ARE YOUR AMBITIONS FOR THE
+WHAT ARE YOUR AMBITIONS FOR YOUR PUPILS?

 The most satisfying thing for me, whether or not the partnership boys are bursary recipients, is seeing their togetherness as a group and